- Date : 04/02/2020

 - Stage III: There are cancer cells in the lymph nodes in the area

-- Stage IV: The cancer has spread to another organ (secondary or metastatic cancer)
+- Stage IV: Cancer has spread to another organ (secondary or metastatic cancer)

 Referring to data collected in 2009-11, EY says that in India, only 20-30% detection across all types of cancers is in Stages I and II, which is less than half of that in the US, UK and China.